 Garlic - I LOVE garlic so I have used 5 - 6 cloves.
 You could use less if you like.

-Chilli Flakes - You could use fresh chilli but flakes are so easy.
+Chili Flakes - You could use fresh chilli but flakes are so easy.
 It adds a really nice little hum to the dish but you could definitely leave them out altogether.

-Parsley - I use Italian flat leaf parsley and chop it really finely.
+Fresh Parsley - I use Italian flat leaf parsley and chop it really finely.

 Ingredients for the crunchy topping

 The amount of topping is going to be more than you need but you can save the rest to top anything else, a salad, some vegetables - anything!
 Leave it off altogether if you like!

 Sourdough - I use one slice from a big loaf.
 If you don't have any sourdough you could use any kind of bread you like.